MicrosoftDocs/intellicode/docs/not-in-toc/autotraining_faq.md

 ---
 title: Autotraining Visual Studio IntelliCode custom models for completions
-titleSuffix: Visual Studio IntelliCode ms.date: 08/03/2020
+titleSuffix: Visual Studio IntelliCode
-ms.prod: visual-studio-family
-ms.technology: intellicode
+description: When you enable autotraining, IntelliCode will train a machine-learning model based on patterns in your code, giving you IntelliCode's starred contextual completion suggestions for your own types, and other types not commonly found in open source. ms.date: 08/03/2020 ms.prod: visual-studio-family ms.technology: intellicode